magdaf41/E-commerceApp/README.md

 <h2>🧐 Features</h2>

-Here're some of the project's best features:
+Here are some of the project's best features:

 *   Login and registration for customers employees and administrators.
-*   User Registration: Users can create an account with their name, email, and password.
+*   User Registration: users can create an account with their name, email, and password.
-*   Product Catalog: Browse and view available products with detailed information
+*   Product Catalog: browse and view available products with detailed information
-*   Shopping Cart: Add products to the cart and manage quantities before placing the order.
+*   Shopping Cart: add products to the cart and manage quantities before placing the order.
-*   Order Summary: View a summary of placed orders with order details.
+*   Order Summary: view a summary of placed orders with order details.
 *   Employees panel for managing products and orders.
 *   Admin panel for managing products users and orders.